axibase/atsd/administration/support.md

 1. Driver version.

-    The driver version can be obtained from the [release artifact](https://github.com/axibase/atsd-jdbc/releases) file name, for example `atsd-jdbc-1.4.0-DEPS.jar` or the `POM` file.
+    The driver version can be obtained from the [`atsd-jdbc-*.jar`](https://github.com/axibase/atsd-jdbc/releases) file name, for example `atsd-jdbc-1.4.0-DEPS.jar` or from the `POM` file.

     ```xml
     <dependency>